tminnaar/reflex-game/README.md

 ### Debugging

-I only ran into one error in this project.
 At first, I noticed the target was sometimes positioned halfway outside the game area.
 Initially I ran the game and console.logged targetLeft and targetTop to dial in their maximum values to prevent this from occurring.
 I then realised that if I worked out what percentage the maximum potential height/width of the target was of the total game area, I could set maximum position value to be the percentage difference.

+The second error I encountered came when adding in functionality for a streak bonus that would reset when the user would miss the target.
+I added an onclick function called 'targetMiss' that would trigger when the game area was clicked instead of the target, but it still triggered a miss even when the target was clicked.
+I realised this by logging "missed" inside the 'targetMiss'.
+I Googled "onclick event called on parent" and came accross a few StackOverflow posts that suggested using 'event.stopPropagation()' which would prevent any other listeners higher in the DOM from receiving the event.